 It is important to detect when you have to rebuild your workflow.
 It is also important to detect permissions from third party addons which are not yet mapped to action groups.

-WorkflowTest it is easy to write a test for your
+By subclassing the WorkflowTest it is easy to write a test for your workflow:

 from ftw.lawgiver.tests.base import WorkflowTest from my.package.testing import MY_INTEGRATION_TESTING class TestMyWorkflow(WorkflowTest): # The workflow path may be a path relative to the this file or # an absolute path. workflow_path = '../profiles/default/workflows/my-workflow' # Use an integration testing layer. layer = MY_INTEGRATION_TESTING